NHSDigital/software-engineering-quality-framework/quality-checks.md

 ## Publishing code

 All code should be treated kindly, but code that is being published incurs additional considerations: for example, it's never good to include credentials and other secrets in source code, but the impact of this is obviously greater if the code is published.
+Therefore, for published code, the following minimums are recommended:
+  * Unit tests
+  * Integration tests
+  * API / contract tests
+  * UI tests
+  * Secret scanning
+  * Security code analysis
+  * Security testing
+  * Dependency scanning
+  * Performance tests
+  * Capacity tests
+  * Stress tests
+  * Soak tests
+  * Chaos tests
+  * Code coverage
+  * Duplicate code scan
+  * Code smells scan
+  * Dead code scan
+  * Code review
+  * Accessibility tests
+  * Tech radar check